 This race is the largest inland marathon in South Africa.
 It attracts over 10 000 participants and is consistently voted as one of the top races of the year.
 The race will take place on the 18th March 2017 at Hartebeespoort.

-Old Mutual Om die Dam is the largest inland ultra-marathon in South Africa, offering a 50km ultra marathon, a 21km half-marathon, a 10km route and a 5km fun run.
-It attracts over 7 000 participants.
+Old Mutual Om die Dam is the largest inland ultra-marathon in South Africa.
+It offers a 50km ultra marathon, a 21km half-marathon, a 10km route and a 5km fun run.
+It attracts over 10 000 participants.

 Comrades counting down - some interesting little snippet for those on the start line:

 The race commences around 665m above sea level and drops overall to Durban making it an 'assisted' race 0.73% drop which is over 7 times the allowable for a recognised course - The the distance is obviously A to B and outside the 50% separation allowance for 'distance national / international records' --

 That said it would sound…